An earthy, woody and whiskey aroma, very grounding.

 Early Settlers Usage

-In the recent past this tree was wild harvested as a substitute for Sandalwood, however there appears to be a fair difference between the scents of Buddha Wood and Sandalwood.
-The tree was also harvested and used for fence posts.
-Around 1925 Australian chemist and Australian essential oil pioneer first tested the oil and noted its unique properties and recommended it as a perfume fixative.
+In the recent past this tree was wild harvested as a substitute for Sandalwood.
+Comparing the scent of Buddha Wood to Sandalwood there is a distinct difference.
+Fence posts were another common use of the tree, favoured because of its termite resistance.
+Around 1925 an Australian chemist and essential oil pioneer first tested the oil and noted its unique properties, recommending it as a perfume fixative.

 Present Day Usage

 A small tree of the drier parts of western New South Wales and north east South Australia, it is botanically known as Eremophila mitchelli.
-Without regular fire regimes this tree may have become weed like in South Australia’s Flinders Ranges compared to a few centuries ago.
+Regular indigenous fire management kept this tree from becoming weed-like in South Australia’s Flinders Ranges.

 The plentiful trees are wild harvested and the timber is steam distilled for around 7 days.
 The essential oil is naturally amber red to reddish brown colour.
 The oil is used in aromatherapy for grounding or assisting in meditation.